 If you have a dachshund, then you know that they are notorious for having smelly breath.
 This is because their mouths contain bacteria that cause bad breath and sometimes even other odors like rotting flesh or urine.
 If your pup’s mouth smells particularly rank, it could be a sign of an infection or illness.
-This blog post will give you some tips on how to prevent these types of odors from happening in the first place as well as what to do if your dog has an odor coming from their mouth.
+This blog post will give you some tips on how to prevent these types of odors from happening in the first place as well as what to do if your dog has an odor coming from its mouth.

 Dachshunds are known for having bad-smelling breath.
 That is a problem when they try to kiss you and you feel that horrible smell.
 According to vets, dog bad breath or halitosis is caused by a variety of reasons like problems in the mouth, respiratory system, gastrointestinal tract, or internal organs.
 However, the most common cause is plaque and tartar build-up in your dog’s teeth.